bar6132/ai_agent/README.md

 - **Input**: Upload a documentation file or an existing codebase.
 - **Output**: A fully initialized project or a refined codebase ready for deployment.

-## 🛡️ License

-This project is licensed under the [MIT License](LICENSE).

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/yourusername/ai-project-starter-agent/issues) or submit a pull request.

 ## 💡 Acknowledgments

 Special thanks to: